MAIF/otoroshi/manual/next/docs/how-to-s/setup-ai-gateway-with-otoroshictl.md

 - Add **token rate limiting** with the `LlmTokensRateLimitingValidator` plugin for fine-grained throttling
 - Export LLM analytics to **Elasticsearch** or **Kafka** via Otoroshi's data exporters for cost dashboards

-For the full feature reference, see the [AI / LLM Gateway topic](../topics/llm-gateway.md).
+For the full feature reference, see the [AI Gateway topic](../topics/ai-gateway.md).

 For the full documentation, see the [otoroshi-llm-extension documentation](https://cloud-apim.github.io/otoroshi-llm-extension/)